- 1.ROOT PACKAGE INFO

 STEP 3: INSTALLATION INSTRUCTIONS

-Download the saferoot zip file given below.
-Transfer the zip file to a separate folder on your computer just to keep things tidy.
+Download the latest Super One Click Root tool given below and transfer it to a separate folder on your computer (just to keep things tidy, that is).

-Important Note: Backup important files stored on internal SD card of your device, so that in case a situation arises requiring you to do a factory reset after rooting, which might delete internal sd card too, your files will remain safe on PC.
+Important Note: Backup important files stored on internal SD card of your device, so that in case a situation arises requiring you to do a factory reset after using the Super One Click Root Tool, which might delete internal sd card too, your files will remain safe on PC.

-- Enable developer options: Go to your phone’s Settings » select About phone » Scroll to the bottom and tap on “Build number” seven times to enable developer options.
+- Enable developer options: Go to your device’ Settings » select About device » Scroll to the bottom and tap on “Build number” seven times to enable developer options.

-- Enable USB Debugging: Open phone’s Settings » select Developer options » Tick the “USB debugging” check-box (under Debugging section).
+- Enable USB Debugging: Open device’ Settings » select Developer options » Tick the “USB debugging” checkbox. (under Debugging section)

-- Connect your phone to PC with a USB cable and if a pop-up screen shows up on phone asking you to Allow USB debugging for the computer, make sure you tick the checkbox and tap OK.
+- Connect your Galaxy S 4G to computer with a USB cable and if a pop-up screen shows up on Phone asking you to Allow USB debugging for the computer, make sure to tick the checkbox and tap OK.

-- Make sure you have installed driver for Galaxy S4 as said above in.
+- Make sure you have installed driver for Galaxy S 4G as said above in ‘Before you begin..’ section.

 - Connect using a different USB port on your PC.